grab/app-sizer/docs/report.md

 ## InfluxDB Database

-InfluxDB (1.x) is recommended for CI tracking and creating customized dashboards.
-It's ideal for integrating the tool into your CI pipeline to track historical reports between releases.

 ### Setup

-We provide a Docker image with InfluxDB (1.x) and Grafana pre-configured:
+We provide a Docker image with InfluxDB (1.x) and Grafana pre-configured to showcase the dashboards:

 ```sh
 docker run -d \